Tuyki/starter-hugo-academic/content/lectures/LMU_NNbasics/index.md

 The major topics of this lecture include
 - Recapping a few topics in probability theory that are most relevant for DL: MLE and MAE.
 - Recapping optimization methods, gradien-free, first- and second-gradient methods.
-- Giving an introduction to automatic differentiation.
+- An introduction to automatic differentiation.
-- Giving a *over-simplified* intro to the challenges and solutions in the course of NN's history.
+- An *over-simplified* intro to the challenges and solutions in the course of NN's history.

 {{% staticref "uploads/LMU_2021_MathPrimer.pdf" %}}The complete lecture slides.{{% /staticref %}}